rwynn/monstache-site/src/config.md

 string (default `default`)

-monstache uses the value of resume-name as an id when storing and retrieving timestamps to and from the MongoDB collection monstache.monstache.
+monstache uses the value of resume-name as an id when storing and retrieving timestamps to and from the MongoDB collection `monstache.monstache`.
 The default value for this option is the string `default`.
 However, there are some exceptions.
 If monstache is started with the [cluster-name](#cluster-name) option set then the name of the cluster becomes the resume-name.
 This is to ensure that any process in the cluster is able to resume from the last timestamp successfully processed.
-The other exception occurs when resume-name is not given but [worker-name](#worker-name) is.
+Another exception occurs when [worker](#worker) is enabled.
 In that case the worker name becomes the resume-name.

 ## resume-write-unsafe